Caelence/DiscordMessageDeleter/README.md

 Below are some things I consider adding to this app in the future.
 - Command line usage.
 (Able to call the app ffrom the command line with options)
 - ~~An option to delete a certain amount of messages, or simply all of them.~~ - ``Added``
-- Support for more operating systems.
-Right now, this will probably be the easiest to do, as only a few things will need to be changed.
+- ~~Support for more operating systems.
+Right now, this will probably be the easiest to do, as only a few things will need to be changed.~~ - ``Added - but might take some time before this gets any offical releases for other OSes.
+Might need help with this.
+Please submit a request to help in the issues section if you think you can help with this.``
 - ~~A better set of menus.
 The most important would be showing the user a list of their conversations.
 The DM they wish to delete messages from could be selected there.
 Instead of manually retrieving the channel ID themselves.~~ - ``Added``
 - Expand on the previously added feature by also giving the option for displaying servers.